wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 3.2 =
+Better overview: Now you can see both in the preview and the result lists the current assigned featured image of each post.

 = 3.1.1 =
 Fixed useless listing of custom post types which do not support thumbnails